 How are you today?

 Are you searching for a solution to a challenge in your love-life?
+Need to talk?

-Well, I hope that you are well, and that you have a desire to enhance the key relationships in your life.
+In any case, I hope that you are well, and that you have a desire to enhance the key relationships in your life.
 In my opinion, relationships are the source of all meaning in our lives.
 For what is anything, if not in relation to something else?

 Allow me to tell you a little more about myself, and if you feel a resonance with my perspective, I warmly invite you to reach out and connect with me :)